 Is 64GB enough?

 We recommend that you get as much storage as you can afford with this iPad – although 512GB would probably be excessive.
-If you want the kids to have downloaded movies and other content to watch when you are in the car, for example, then you will want plenty of space for that.
+If you want the kids to be able to watch downloaded movies, listen to music and access other content when you are in the car, for example, then you will want plenty of space for that.
 If you don’t mind having a bit of a clear out from time to time 64GB might be enough, but anything less that that (which you might find if you are looking at refurbished models) certainly wouldn’t be.

 This is a particularly important consideration if you are buying a refurbished or used iPad.
 It’s been a long time since Apple sold any iPads with less than 64GB storage, but there are plenty of iPads with 32GB or even a paltry 16GB available in the second-hand market.
 We strongly advise that you do not consider a second hand iPad unless it has more than 64GB storage, any less will not be adequate.

 For more advice regarding buying a used or refurbished iPad read: Why a refurbished iPad could be the best tablet for you.

 Do I need cellular?

 If you want to add cellular capabilities to the iPhone then those are available, although we recommend that when you are outside the house you hotspot from your own iPhone rather than spend money on a contract for your child.

 Best iPad for kids and toddlers

 Here’s our advice on which iPad to choose when buying for a child.